heavyblotto/memorativa/docs/memorativa-design.md

 # Memorativa

 **Memorativa** is the name of the system described in this document.
-Memorativa is a system that is designed to cultivate an "internal cosmos" of concepts.
+Memorativa is designed to cultivate an "internal cosmos" of perceptions and concepts.
 The system acts as a remedial trend towards human thinking and a hygienic force in the culture.

 To implement the system, Memorativa relies on large language models (LLMs), social media, artificial intelligence (AI), and blockchain technologies.

 The system uses the raw material of content, liberating it from the social media model of reactive consumption into a conceptual model for reflective creating.

-Rather than only model and represent the physical properties of objects, the Memorativa system seeks to model and represent the conceptual properties of perceptions.
+Rather than only model and represent the physical properties of objects, the Memorativa system seeks to model and represent the conceptual properties of perceptions with prototypes.

-Assume that concepts occupy a meta-position in relation to words, signs, and symbols, in that concepts cannot be directly apprehended nor do they directly give expression, operating in a way that an archetype finds expression in prototype, and where one prototype is always the most exemplar as a representative for the concept.
+Assume that concepts occupy a pre-linguistic meta-position in relation to words, signs, and symbols, in that concepts cannot be directly apprehended nor do they directly give expression, operating in a way that an archetype finds expression in prototype, and where one prototype is always the most exemplar as a representative for the concept.
 In this model, the stimulus for conceptual activity is the intake of sensory input (or non-sensory input, such as a dream or idea) through a focus of attention.
 Once focused, the input is now on the way to percept by way of union with an encapsulating concept.
-Once conceptualized, the percept finds symbolic form and expression as the perceptual prototype for the concept, standing in for the object of perception after the object has lost the focus of its initial input.
+Once conceptualized, the percept finds symbolic form and expression as the perceptual prototype for the concept, standing in for the object of perception after the perceiver has lost the focus of its initial input.

 ```mermaid
 graph TD